top of page

 A peppercorn rent is a legal term for nil, zero or nothing.
 It means the ground rent has been removed entirely but there are historic legal reasons for replacing a sum of money with a peppercorn, rather than saying 'no rent is payable under this lease'.

-A peppercorn rent is what every leaseholder should strive for and this is what will be achieved by removing the ground rent via a statutory lease extension.
+A peppercorn rent is what every leaseholder should strive for and this is what will be achieved by removing the ground rent via a statutory lease extension; thinking of selling in the next few years?
+Make sure your lease won’t hold you back

 a peppercorn rent